The Wind (1986 film)

-The Wind (also known as The Edge of Terror and Terror's Edge) is a 1986 American slasher film co-written, produced, co-edited and directed by Nico Mastorakis.
+The Wind (also known as The Edge of Terror and Terror's Edge) is a 1986 slasher film co-written, produced, co-edited and directed by Nico Mastorakis.
 It stars Meg Foster, Wings Hauser, Robert Morley, and David McCallum.
 The film follows a novelist who is under attack by an assailant during a windy night in Monemvasia.
+An international co-production between the United States and Greece.

 Plot

-American novelist Sian Anderson travels to the solitude Greek island Monemvasia from her Los Angeles home to write her newest mystery book.
+American novelist Sian Anderson travels to the solitude of Greek island Monemvasia from her Los Angeles home to write her newest mystery book.
 She rents a home owned by Elias Appelby, an eccentric elderly man, who advises her that a strong and massive wind will occur throughout the night, and that he recommends she stay indoors while the wind blows from the sea.
 After Elias leaves, Sian is met by Phil, a gruff handyman and fellow American who also lives on the property.

 That night, Phil murders Elias after he attempts to fire him.
 Sian later witnesses Phil burying something from a distance.
 When she goes to investigate, she finds Elias's corpse.
 Terrified, she phones her boyfriend, John, back in Los Angeles, and asks him to report the crime, as she does not know the emergency number in Greece.
 She also tries to call Elias's wife, whose phone number she locates, but is unable to communicate with her as she does not speak English.
 Phil, realizing that Sian knows what happened, breaks into the house through the basement.
 Armed with a sickle, Phil attempts to attack Sian, but Sian thwarts him by closing the basement hatch and pouring kerosene on him.
 In the basement, Phil taunts Sian by toying with the generator, causing the lights to go on and off.

 Hiding in an upstairs room of the home, Sian later hears Elias's wife arrive at the house, calling out for her husband.
 As she wanders toward the entry, Phil stabs her to death.
 Sian manages to phone John again, who tells her he has two operators attempting to reach Greek authorities.
 Soon after, the local police station on Monemvasia receives a call about a woman in distress at the Appleby estate.
 Kesner, an American marine captain stranded on the island due to the weather, offers to go help Sian, who has locked herself in the house.
 She allows him in and is momentarily at ease, until Kesner is murdered by Phil, who has infiltrated the house.
 Sian discovers Kesner stabbed to death in an upstairs bedroom, along with the corpses of Elias and his wife stuffed inside a closet.